Private.Ki Encryption Explained

 - No content is ever saved anywhere in a non-encrypted form.

-- PGP secret keys can only be unlocked on the users' devices, secured by a passphrase.
+- PGP secret keys can only be unlocked by entering a secure passphrase on the client side (which is never exposed to the server), or by using a secure method to replace the passphrase.

 - Drafts are encrypted with AES.